rnaveensrinivas/DSA/05-Searching-and-Sorting/README.md

 3. The process repeats for $n - 1$ passes (where $n$ is the total number of items).
 After $n - 1$ passes, the list will be completely sorted.

 ### Early Stopping
 A bubble sort is often considered the most inefficient sorting method since it must exchange items before the final location is known.
 These “wasted” exchange operations are very costly.
 However, because the bubble sort makes passes through the entire unsorted portion of the list, it has the capability to do something most sorting algorithms cannot.
 In particular, if during a pass there are no exchanges, then we know that the list must be sorted.
 A bubble sort can be modified to stop early if it finds that the list has become sorted.
 This means that for lists that require just a few passes, a bubble sort may have an advantage in that it will recognize the sorted list and stop.
+Bulbble sort using early stopping is called **short bubble**.

 ### Efficiency:
-- **Best Case**: If the list is already sorted, bubble sort will still go through the entire list one time, making comparisons without needing any swaps.
+- **Best Case**: If the list is already sorted, bubble sort will go through the entire list one time, making comparisons without needing any swaps.
 This results in a time complexity of $O(n)$ in the best case (with an optimized version of the algorithm that checks for swaps).
 - **Worst Case**: In the worst case, where the list is sorted in reverse order, bubble sort will perform $O(n^2)$ comparisons and swaps.

 ### Implementation